-While some will literally take days of hiking or skiing to reach, others are found just a quick seaplane, car, or snowmachine ride away.
-The majority will be found either on islands within the Southeast panhandle or inside the Yukon River watershed of interior Alaska.
+While some will take days of hiking or skiing to reach, others are found just a quick seaplane, car, or snowmachine ride away.
+The majority will be housed either on islands within the Southeast panhandle or inside the Yukon River watershed of interior Alaska.

-Whatever your pleasure, don’t find yourself in Alaska without seeking out one, or a couple, of these natural geothermal gems for yourself.
+Whatever your pleasure, seek out one, or a few, of these natural geothermal gems for yourself.
 So, grab your hiking boots, skis, kayak, or favorite seaplane pilot and set out on an adventure of a lifetime.

 Chena Hot Springs – Fairbanks